All docs

 # Verify through the GameEngine host path

-python scripts/native/native_game_engine_runtime_smoke.py --module-dir native/build --json
+python -m scripts.native.native_game_engine_runtime_smoke --module-dir native/build --json

-python scripts/native/native_simple_game_smoke.py --module-dir native/build --json
+python -m scripts.native.native_simple_game_smoke --module-dir native/build --json

 What CI Runs

-verify job — Python-only (steps 1–3 above), plus:
+lint-and-typecheck job — Python-only (steps 1–3 above), plus:

 • Lint (ruff check)